santtuniskanen/portfolio/README.md

 # DevOps Developer Portfolio
 The goal of this project is to keep growing my Software Engineering skills by building, testing and debugging a web application.
 I am also learning different DevOps tools, like Docker, Kubernetes, Terraform and CI/CD pipelines.

+## What is DevOps
+DevOps is a cultural shift in Software Development bundled with practices and tools for organizations to deliver higher quality code faster.
+At a very base level DevOps is a continuation of Agile.
+The cultural shift ensures that employees inside organizations are aware of each others work and are able to collaborate more effortlessly.
+This means that developers can release code to production much faster without having to wait until the end of a sprint or having to wait for Operations to configure the infrastructure.

 # The Web Application
 Initially the idea was to build a simple web app and I had decided to go for a developer portfolio, since I didn't have one before.
 I chose to write the website with React using the Next framework and style it with Tailwind.